Welcome!

 Using REAPER, I tried to make sounds that established the theme of the game.
 Simple and immersive enough to make the player believe in the world, as well as the consequences within that world.
 After that, the sound files were put into FMOD, polished and then implemented into the build through the FMOD plugin for Unity.

-Feel free to listen to the sounds using the link above.
+Feel free to listen to the sounds using the button above.

 Although this game was incomplete, I was able to use REAPER to create technology, based sounds that indicate a futuristic setting.
 In addition, this was my first project using FMOD so I was able to get a grasp on how middleware works.